Elisabeth Dhanens

 In the following years she researched and published papers about artists who lived in Ghent between 1432 and 1465, advancing the theory that the Ghent Altarpiece influenced painters in Ghent during those years.
 She based these observations on thorough "historical, iconological, and stylistic research".
-From that research came a monograph about Hugo van der Goes published in 1998, and studies about Rogier van der Weyden.
-She believed the Uffizi Entombment, attributed to van der Weyden in 1832, was instead painted by Hans Memling.
+From that research came a monograph about Hugo van der Goes published in 1998, and studies of Rogier van der Weyden.
+She believed the Uffizi Entombment, attributed to van der Weyden in 1832, was actually painted by Hans Memling.

 Dhanens was a member of the Royal Flemish Academy of Belgium for Science and the Arts.
-From the 1970s to the 1990s she sat on a number of boards in Belgium and edited biographies about the van Eycks.
+From the 1970s to the 1990s she sat on boards in Belgium and edited biographies about the van Eycks.
 The focus of her scholarship was to research original documents and to place the works in proper historical context.
 She revised all the documents to do with van der Weyden up to 1800.

-She died on March 11, 2014, at age 98.
+She died on 11 March 2014, at age 98.